 At the same center, I made a small bracelet with the soaked Cedar tree bark, that I brought back as a souvenir with me.

 At the Museum of Anthropology in Vancouver, I saw a box made of seasoned Cedarwood without any nails.
 It was made by bending or folding the seasoned wood.
 These boxes that are just stitched at one side are watertight – families used them to store anything from regalia to grain to water.
 Impressive!

 Yellow Cedar has finer grains so it is used more for art pieces like the Bill Reid masterpieces we will soon see.

 British Columbia First Nations Territories Map

-This map of First Nations Territories across British Columbia shows the tribes and their names and the regions they inhabited.
+This map across British Columbia shows the tribes and their names and the regions they inhabited.

 In Whistler, I gathered it belongs to Lilawat people who lived a little north of Whistler.
 To the South of Whistler is the land of the Squamish people.
-Vancouver City is the land of Musqueam people while in Victoria it is the Songhees, Saanich and Esquimalt people who inhabited.
+Vancouver City is the land of the Musqueam people while in Victoria it is the Songhees, Saanich, and Esquimalt people who inhabited it.
 Why I am mentioning these – well, I visited the lands of these people, so acknowledging that.

-There has been evidence, like the presence of shells that are not native that indicate that the First Nations people were trading with the other parts of the world.
+There has been evidence, like the presence of shells that are not native that indicate that the tribes were trading with the other parts of the world.

 Story of Haida Gwaii